-Eliot Raynor is a Ph.D. student in Hispanic Linguistics.
+Eliot Raynor is a Ph.D. candidate in Hispanic Linguistics.
 He received B.A. degrees in Linguistics and Spanish from UNC-Chapel Hill, and an M.A. in Spanish from the University of South Carolina.
-His research explores variation and change in northwestern Colombia, with a specific focus on contact features and archaic forms in the provinces of Chocó and Antioquia.
-In the classroom, Eliot has developed a partnership with the Universidad de Córdoba in Montería, Colombia to encourage Spanish- and English-learner interactions with native speakers via semester-long telecollaborative exchanges beginning in 2015.
-Beyond teaching and linguistics, Eliot has worked professionally in affordable housing and immigration law, where he developed skills in Spanish translation and interpretation.
+His dissertation examines variation and change in the Spanish of northwestern Colombia from a historical sociolinguistic perspective, focusing on the non-emergence of creoles as well as the introduction of contact features from Amerindian and West African languages.
+In the classroom, Eliot has developed a partnership with the Universidad de Córdoba in Montería, Colombia to provide language learners opportunities to interact with native speakers via computer-mediated communication.
+Outside the university, Eliot has also worked as an adult ESL instructor, an immigration paralegal, and a family counselor at an affordable housing agency, providing Spanish-English translation and interpretation.